riot-ci/RIOT/examples/usbus_minimal/README.md

 # usbus_minimal example

 This is a minimalistic example for RIOT's USB stack.
-The application will initialize and start the USB stack. the stack is started without any USB handlers, it should show up as an empty USB device on the host.
+The application will initialize and start the USB stack.
+The stack is started without any USB handlers, it should show up as an empty USB device on the host.

 RIOT doesn't own any USB vendor and product ID.
 To compile this example, add